 - Accommodative dysfunction - an eye-focusing problem

-A comprehensive eye exam is designed to measure more than visual acuity and can evaluate overall eye health, diagnose eye conditions and test how your eyes work together.
+A comprehensive eye test is designed to measure more than visual acuity and can evaluate overall eye health, diagnose eye conditions and test how your eyes work together.
 It may include the following:

 - Visual acuity - tests the clarity of sight